Registered Charitable Trust — Est. 1967

 Ethical Frameworks for Projective Assessment

-Advancing the ethical governance of assessment instrument design and deployment.
-Current focus: transparency standards for construct documentation and the role of independent certification in maintaining assessment integrity.
+This programme advances the ethical governance of projective assessment instrument design and deployment.
+Current focus areas include transparency standards for construct documentation, the role of independent certification in maintaining assessment integrity, consent frameworks for the collection and archival of individual response data, and the ethical obligations of institutions that maintain archival collections of projective materials.

 Cross-Cultural Response Patterns